hyperledger-labs/perun-doc/source/go-perun/new_tutorial/client/client.rst

 Go-perun comes with two handy functionalities here:

 `ethchannel.ValidateAdjudicator()` and `ethchannel.ValidateAssetHolderETH()` both checking the respective bytecode of the contract at the given address.
-Note that the validation of the AssetHolder requires both addresses because this contract's code depends on the adjudicator.
+Note that the validation of the AssetHolder requires both addresses because this contract's code depends on the Adjudicator.

 .. code-block:: go